 - The titular device is an electronic book, a revolutionary idea in 1978.
-It's a self contained device with only one purpose: to serve as an electronic travel encyclopedia.
+It's a self-contained device with only one purpose: To serve as an electronic travel encyclopedia.
 Ford was researching the new edition.
 The author anticipated over-the-air downloads, as Ford eventually downloads an update and finds that the original, longer entry on Earth he wrote exists in the plural sector he was visiting.
 However, today the Guide would be a website on the galactic Internet or an app, and the device itself would be something like a smartphone or tablet.
 Ford would be able to send electronic messages (email, text) after getting stranded, but probably wouldn't get help anyway because most of the people he knows hate him.
 Even if it was a single electronic book, it wouldn't be as expensive as is hintednote .
-Real stand-alone electronic books are usually reference books or religious material, made off of the same (obsolete) tech as PDAs.
+Real stand-alone electronic books are usually reference books or religious material, made from the same (obsolete) tech as PDAs.

 - The electronic thumb would probably be met with all sorts of firewall/filter-type blocking, preventing the Dentrassi from being able to get Ford and Arthur aboard the Vogon ship.
 (That last bit does get somewhat referenced in So Long, and Thanks for All the Fish, which says half the electronics engineers in the galaxy are trying to find ways to block the thumb, while the other half are trying to find ways round the blocks.)